cerrigham/talent-academy-backend-java/object-oriented-programming/README.md

 ## Examples

-[Here](src/main/java/it/bitrock/academy/Classes.java) you can find examples for classes.
+[Here](src/main/java/it/bitrock/academy/Classes.java) you can find examples for classes, and [here](src/main/java/it/bitrock/academy/Generics.java) for generics.